Washington high school football co-captains die within 48 hours of one another

 'SONS OF ANARCHY' STAR'S SON, 16, COMMITS SUICIDE AFTER BATTLE WITH DEPRESSION

-She added on Facebook: “Sayon was the light, he was my everything, my best friend, a loving brother and an inspiration to so many.”
+She added on Facebook, “Sayon was the light, he was my everything, my best friend, a loving brother and an inspiration to so many.”

-Football team head coach Keauntea Bankhead said it was a “double blow” to lose both boys in such a short space of time.
+The head coach, Keauntea Bankhead, said it was a “double blow” to lose both boys so close together.

 “Losing one, and then find out, and you lost the next one,” he said.
 “And those guys were both my captains.”